marinov98/MarinMacs/README.md

   - Fast project/file navigation
   - jump-to-definition
   - Advanced word search
-  - smart file managers
+  - smart file managers and explorers
   - tree explorers
-  - smart undo
 - Has ide-like support for these languages:
   - C++
   - Python
   - Javascript
-  - A little of html/css
+  - HTML/CSS
 - Allows for either Vim keybindings or original native Emacs keybindings
-- Improved debugger
+- Debugger
-- Integrates Github
+- Integrates with Git
+- Can format code

 ## Please Note:
 - I have used Emacs on MacOS, Arch(Antergos), & Ubuntu so my knowledge is limited when it comes to anything else